 Acknowledgements.
 This research has been supported by the German Research Foundation (DFG; project no. 445572993).
 The author acknowledges ECMWF, NASA, and JMA for providing free access to the reanalysis data and Johannes Gutenberg University Mainz for granting computing time on the supercomputer Mogon II (hpc.uni-mainz.de).
-Finally, the author is grateful to Volkmar Wirth and Franziska Teubler for constructive feedback on earlier versions of the paper.
+Finally, the author is grateful to two anonymous reviewers as well as Volkmar Wirth and Franziska Teubler for constructive feedback on earlier versions of the paper.